Rudolph Gerken: Priesthood

-Gerken was ordained to the priesthood for the Diocese of Dallas by Bishop Lynch on June 10, 1917.After his ordination, Gerken was appointed pastor of Sacred Heart Parish in Abilene, Texas.
+Gerken was ordained to the priesthood for the Diocese of Dallas by Lynch on June 10, 1917.
+After his ordination, the diocese assigned Gerken as pastor of Sacred Heart Parish in Abilene, Texas.
 He was transferred in 1919 to be pastor of St. Rita's Parish in Ranger, Texas.
-In 1924, Gerken was named e dean and consultor of the diocese.
+In 1924, Gerken was named dean and consultor of the diocese.

 Bishop of Amarillo

-On August 25, 1926, Gerken was appointed the first bishop of the Diocese of Amarillo by Pope Pius XI.
+On August 25, 1926, Gerken was appointed the first bishop of Amarillo by Pope Pius XI.
 He received his episcopal consecration on April 26, 1927, from Bishop Lynch, with Bishops Christopher Byrne and Francis Kelley serving as co-consecrators, in Sacred Heart Cathedral.
 Gerken chose as his episcopal motto, "Not me but you, O Lord."
 During his tenure in Amarillo, Gerken oversaw the construction of thirty-five churches.
-He also founded Price Memorial College in Amarillo and served as its first president.
+He also founded Price Memorial College, a secondary school for boys in Amarillo, and served as its first president.

 Archbishop of Santa Fe

-Pius XI named Gerken as the seventh archbishop of the Archdiocese of Santa Fe on June 2, 1933.
+Pius XI named Gerken as the seventh archbishop of Santa Fe on June 2, 1933.
 He was installed on August 23, 1933.
 As archbishop, Gerken established another diocese and several parishes, sought to provide relief to American prisoners of war in Japan during World War II, and presided over the marriage of actress Jane Wyatt and Edgar Ward in 1935.
 He was a Rotarian and was known to quote Aristotle and St. Francis of Assisi.
 In December 1937, Gerken called on Catholics in the archdiocese to not attend a Christmas ball sponsored by the Santa Fe Maternal Health Center, terming the organization a "birth control clinic."